/uses

 Home

-- eReader: Kindle Paperwhite.
+- eReader (fiction): Kindle Paperwhite.
 Reading is the only thing that can turn my brain off at night and oddly the Kindle != iPhone.

 - Bird feeder: Bird Buddy.
-A pandemic Kickstarter purchase which is an absolute extravagance (who needs a bird feeder camera?!) but bring me a lot of joy.
+A pandemic Kickstarter purchase which is an absolute extravagance (who needs a bird feeder camera?!) but brings me a lot of joy.

-- Knife: Spyderco Tenacious.
-I have others knives but I love the Spyderco opening mechanism and this is my workhorse until I get a left-handed Spyderco Para
+- Knives: I have other knives but I love the Spyderco opening mechanism and the Spyderco Tenacious is my workhorse.
+I also have a left-handed Spyderco Para 2 which is a such a joy just for the sheer novelty of having a tool built specifically for left-handers.

 - Labelling: Brother PT-P710BT Cube.
 Labelling boxes, drawers, and cables has been a huge improvement in my life.